michalmonday/fast_map/README.md

 * return is ordered (accordingly to supplied arguments)
 * uses the number of processes equal to CPU cores
 * uses the number of threads equal to the number of supplied tasks (unless threads\_limit argument is provided)
-* evenly distributes tasks within processes/threads
+* evenly distributes tasks within processes

 ## Usage